QualInsight/qualinsight-plugins-sonarqube-smell/README.md

 Once the plugin jar is located in {SONARQUBE_INSTALL_DIRECTORY}/extensions/plugins you need to restart your SonarQube instance.

-The last installation step is to add to your profile the rule named "WTF!"
+The last installation step, if you want to have WTF! annotations to contribute to the project's technical debt, is to add to your profile the rule named "WTF!"
 Its key is "qualinsight-wtf:W0001".

 That's it !

+_Note_: If you don't add the WTF! rule, the plugin will still report WTF! related technical debt in its own widget, but WTF annotations will not be counted as issues, and as such they will not contribute to the project's technical debt.
+Do this if you don't want to mix automated debt discovery with "subjective" debt declaration.

 ### Adding WTF! to your code